Rahul0598/blog-source/content/about/index.md

 - Research Assistant at the [healthy cities lab](https://healthycities.sice.indiana.edu)
 - Research on localized climate zone classification using [Google Earth Engine](https://earthengine.google.com/)
+- Understanding the impact of extreme heat on hospital visits
+- Predicting hyper-local air temperature using remote sensing.

 ##  Connect with me: